-Surgery, carried out at the organisation’s centre for non-urgent surgery at the University Hospital of Hartlepool, involved ankle ligament reconstruction and an augmentation using an internal brace technique.
+Surgery was carried out at the organisation’s centre for non-urgent surgery at the University Hospital of Hartlepool.
+It involved ankle ligament reconstruction and an augmentation using an internal brace technique.

 The team discussed using an internal brace as an augmentation during her revision surgery to provide extra stability to the ankle.

-Mr Limaye, who specialises in foot and ankle surgery, said: “We are delighted to be able to help patients like Megan, whose surgery was a complete success – leading to a rapid recovery post-operatively so she can now resume her nursing studies.
+Mr Limaye, who specialises in foot and ankle surgery, said: “We are delighted to be able to help patients like Megan, whose surgery was a complete success.
+It led to a rapid recovery post-operatively so she can now resume her nursing studies.

 “Any issue affecting joints really can affect people’s lives.
-It’s so important we returned elective surgery as soon as we possibly could so we could continue to serve our local population who have been patiently waiting due to pandemic.
+It’s so important we returned elective surgery as soon as we possibly could.
+It means we could continue to serve our local population who have been patiently waiting due to pandemic.